Writing in Chicana/o Studies

 - Film Reviews

-CI offers tutoring (both drop-in and appointment-based) at the University Writing Center located in the 2nd Floor of Broome Library.
+CI offers tutoring (both drop-in and appointment-based) at the University Writing and Multiliteracy Center located in the 2nd Floor of Broome Library.

 To begin a research paper, begin by browsing the Chicano/a Studies Research Guide in the library website.